jasmingacic/terraform-provider-nks/examples/istio-mesh/README.md

 - Finds an Azure keyset
 - Finds an SSH keyset
 - Creates two clusters
-- Installs istio solution on both of them
+- Installs Istio solution on both of them
-- Creates an istio mesh with one of the clusters having a host role, and the other a guest role.
+- Creates an Istio mesh with one of the clusters having a host role and the other a guest role.

 [Keyset examples](/examples/keysets#adding-a-cloud-provider-keyset-for-azure) shows how to add a keyset to NKS.